 Today’s advisor is Mat Orrego, CEO and founder of Cornerstone Information Systems.
 This is the first installment of his two-part series on approaching and solving problems in the travel industry.
+One of his key takeaways is that this industry doesn’t necessarily have the constraints that many think it does.

 Part 1: How you approach problems could be(come) the problem.